Taming-the-BEAST/Prior-selection/README.md

 <br>

 Notice that the pop-up window allows one to specify not only the **Dimension** but also the **Minordimension**.
 If the parameter is specified as a vector of {% eqinline n %} entries, we only use the **Dimension** with input {% eqinline n %}.
-If the parameter is specified as an n x m matrix, we then use the **Minordimension** to specify the number of columns (m) the parameter is split into.
+If the parameter is specified as an {% eqinline n \times m %} matrix, we then use the **Minordimension** to specify the number of columns ({% eqinline m %}) the parameter is split into.
 In the birth-death skyline model, we use the parameter vector only, and thus the **Minordimension** always stays specified as 1.
 (In fact, **Minordimension** is only used very rarely in any BEAST2 model).

 After we have specified the prior for {% eqinline R_e %}, the next prior that needs our attention is the **becomeUninfectiousRate**.
 This specifies how quickly a person infected with influenza recovers.
 From our personal experience, we would say, it takes around one week to 10 days from infection to recovery.
 Since the rate of becoming uninfectious is the reciprocal of the period of infectiousness this translates to a becoming uninfectious rate of 365/10=36.5 to 365/7 {% eqinline \approx %} 52.14 per year (recall that we specified dates in our tree in years, and not days).
 Let us set the prior for **becomeUninfectiousRate** rate accordingly.